 Before entering the priesthood, Coughlin had considered entering politics and in the early 1930s re-engaged this ambition, endorsing Franklin D. Roosevelt, and praising the New Deal as “Christ’s deal.”
 By 1936 he had broken with President Roosevelt and ran a slate of candidates for the US President.
 His effort to unseat the President failed miserably.
 Coughlin’s candidate for president received less than a million votes.

-After a short absence from the national stage, Coughlin launched another ambitious project: a well-produced illustrated weekly newsmagazine, entitled “Social Justice” that eventually amassed over a million subscribers.
-In addition to his radio talks, he now produced a weekly column “From the Tower.”
-It was in this period that darker sub texts came to the fore.
+After a short absence from the national stage, Coughlin launched an ambitious new project: a well-produced illustrated weekly newsmagazine.
+Entitled “Social Justice” the periodical amassed over a million readers who eagerly read his weekly column “From the Tower.”
+But now darker subtexts came to the fore.
 Coughlin had become convinced that much of the world’s economic, and social evils were the products of an “international conspiracy of Jewish bankers. ” Complaining about the persecution of Catholics in Russian and Spain, he showed little sympathy for the assaults again the Jewish community in Germany.
 He espoused isolationism, arguing that American had no business involving itself with European affairs.
 As the world lurched toward World War II, his message rang increasingly hollow, and his popularity waned.
-His increasingly anti-Semitic statements combined with his opposition to American involvement in the conflict contributed to his undoing.
+His increasingly anti-Semitic statements combined with his opposition to American involvement in the conflict led to the end of his career as a national figure.

 In 1940 he ended his radio broadcasts.
 Two years, under threats of court action, possible jail for publishing seditious articles, and threats from a new bishop to remove him from priestly ministry, his magazine ceased publication.
 “I could have bucked the Government and won, — the people would have supported me,” Coughlin affirmed many years later.
 “But it was my duty to follow, for disobedience is a great sin.”

 For most of the next thirty years he served as pastor to his large parish, avoiding interviews, and shunning public contact.
+He no longer dreamed great dreams or sought to change the world.
 Summing up the man, historian Derek Finn described him as “bigoted and charming confounding critics to the end.”
 He never retracted his more controversial teachings.
 When asked in 1970 what he would do differently, he said, “I would do it the same.”
 At the time of his death eight years later, most American Catholics had never heard the name of the once famous “radio priest.”